×

 ENTRY FORM

-2023 WINNERS & SHORTLISTED
+2025 WINNERS & SHORTLISTED

-1. Online Innovation of the Year
+2. Online Innovation of the Year

-This award will recognise a retailer who has successfully implemented an innovative technology within its online operations.
+This award will recognise a retailer who has successfully implemented an innovative technology within its e-commerce operations.
 This could range from new website features such as hyper-personalised content, recommendation engines and artificial intelligence-based chatbot assistants, to new social media tools or voice assistant integration.
-The winning entry will be able to demonstrate how such technology has improved the company’s business and created a seamless customer experience, while also highlighting innovation present in the technology solution.
+The winning entry will be able to demonstrate how such technology has improved the company’s e-commerce business and created a seamless customer experience, while also highlighting innovation present in the technology solution.
 Enter here

 3. Technology Project of the Year

-4. Retailer of the Year
+4. Customer Experience Innovation of the Year

 6. In-Store Technology of the Year